Aush jushpare

-Aush Jushpare is one of the oldest Aush, but since it takes a lot of time for preparation, it is not commonly eaten now.
+Aush jushpare is one of the oldest aush, but since it takes a lot of time for preparation, it is not commonly eaten now.
 It is rather a dish of hospitality, which people eat on the occasion of special gatherings or festivals.
-Traditional guest house restaurant serves Aush Jushpare as local specialty.
-Aush Jushpare was registered as intangible heritage of Iran on 5 January 2021.
+Traditional guest house restaurants serve aush jushpare as a local specialty.
+Aush jushpare was registered as intangible heritage of Iran on 5 January 2021.

 Ingredients

 Aush is typically made with a variation of ingredients but may include; flat wheat noodles, turmeric, vegetables (broccoli, carrots, onion, celery, spinach, garlic, jalapeño), legumes (chickpeas, kidney beans), herbs (dill, mint, coriander, minced cilantro), yogurt and ground lamb, beef or chicken.

-As a dish prepared at home, each family has its own preferred method of making them, using favorite fillings, with types and methods of preparation varying from city to city. usually in Gonabad people do not add meat to the aush bou some add the dumpling meat fillings include, mutton, beef, chicken, which are usually mixed with chopped Beans, peas and onions vegetables.some family add other Popular vegetable fillings like napa cabbage, scallion (spring onions), leek, celery, spinach, mushroom, edible black fungus, carrot, and garlic chives, but the main ingredients for jushpare are Beans, peas and onions.
+As a dish prepared at home, each family has its own preferred method of making them, using favorite fillings, with types and methods of preparation varying from city to city. usually in Gonabad people do not add meat to the aush but some add the dumpling meat fillings include, mutton, beef, chicken, which are usually mixed with chopped beans, peas and onions vegetables.
+Some families add other popular vegetable fillings like napa cabbage, scallion (spring onions), leek, celery, spinach, mushroom, edible black fungus, carrot, and garlic chives, but the main ingredients for jushpare are beans, peas and onions.